 D. Quorum

 i.
-The quorum for business meetings of LI CLP shall be 25 per cent of those members entitled to vote in attendance. ii.
+The Quorums for LIGC and AGM meetings will be that one third of branches are represented and one quarter of LI Officers are present.

+ii.
+The Quorum for LIECs are that one third of the combined total of Officers are present.

+iii.
 The proceedings and resolutions of any quorate meeting shall not be held to be invalid simply through the accidental failure to give notice of the meeting to, or the non-receipt of such notice by, any person entitled to attend.

 E. Entitlement to attend

 i.
 General Committee meetings.
 All delegates must be current endorsed individual members of the Party residing only within the area covered by this Party unit.
-Delegates whose details have been duly notified by their branches to the secretary of this Party unit shall be entitled to attend meetings and to vote.
-Only those duly appointed delegates who have been elected to it and ex-officio delegates may attend and vote. ii.
+Members, with voting powers of one vote per person, for LIGCs and AGMs will consist of the following:

+(1) Delegates chosen by Branches.
+The number of delegates per branch shall be determined on the proportion of the membership numbers in the most recent Membership list supplied by Labour Party HQ.
+The number of delegates per branch shall be determined by the following calculation:

+Quota = Total LI membership / 60

+Number of delegates per branch = Branch Membership / Quota rounded up to the nearest whole number [0.1 rounded up to 1, 3.6 rounded up to 4]

+(2) Each LI CLP Officer

+ii.
 Executive Committee meetings.
 Ordinary members can attend executive meetings by invitation of the executive committee but are not permitted to speak or vote unless specifically invited to do so.

 iii.
 Elected LIEC officers are ex-officio delegates to GC meetings.
-Such officers cannot stand as branch delegates but may do so if their branch delegate quota isn't filled.
-In this case they can propose and speak on their branch's motions, but can only vote as an LIEC officer. iv.
-When an annual or special meeting is not held for any reason or is abandoned without completing the business on the agenda, such meeting must be reconvened as soon as practicable in order for any necessary outstanding business to be transacted.
-Only those eligible to participate in the meeting as first convened, whether or not held, shall be entitled to participate in any further reconvened meeting.
+Such officers normally do not attend as branch delegates but may, with approval from their branch, choose to attend as a branch delegate.
+In this case they can propose and speak on their branch's motions, but can only vote as a branch delegate and not as an LIEC officer.

 F. Chair

 i.
+The elected chair of this body shall preside at all meetings, except where otherwise provided for in the rules of the Party unit.

+ii.

-The elected chair of this body shall preside at all meetings, except where otherwise provided for in the rules of the Party unit. ii. ii.
-In the absence of the chair the vice-chair shall preside and in the absence of both the secretary or other officer shall call on those present to elect a member to take the chair of the meeting.
-Should the office holder arrive once a member has been elected to preside in her or his place then she or he may claim, if they wish, the right to preside at the meeting once the current item of business has been disposed of. iii.
-At the annual meeting, the newly elected chair shall preside.
+In the absence of the chair the vice-chair shall preside and in the absence of both then the secretary or other officer shall call on those present to elect a member to take the chair of the meeting.
+Should the office holder arrive once a member has been elected to preside in her or his place then she or he may claim, if they wish, the right to preside at the meeting once the current item of business has been disposed of.

+iii.
+At the annual meeting the chair shall preside until a successor is elected, except where the chair is not a duly appointed delegate to the meeting; in which case the election of chair shall be taken as the first item on the agenda.
+The new chair shall take over the conduct of the meeting forthwith and proceed to the election of other officers and further business.

 G. Party business